inluxc/playwright-xray/README.md

 Is it possible to add some optional values to the Test Execution ticket.

-`testedBrowser` - The browser that should be reported to XRAY.
+`projectsToExclude` - The Playwright projects that should not be reported to XRAY.
 Default is `undefined`.
-Othervise set it to equal the name field of project in `playwright.config.ts`.
-E.g. `chromium`, `firefox`, `webkit`.
+Othervise set it to array of values or to a single value, that is equal the name field of project in `playwright.config.ts`.
+E.g. [`setup`, `cleanup`] or `setup`.

 ```typescript
 // playwright.config.ts